PankajGadhwal/Fixing-the-Synthetic-Data-for-Representational-Learning/README.md

 - Lack of geometric fidelity (e.g., misaligned vanishing points)
 - Inconsistent lighting, shadows, and structural cues
-- Lack of rare-case representation
+- Lack of rare case representation
 - Absence of contextual richness

 This project aims to enhance the quality of synthetic datasets for downstream learning tasks, reducing the domain gap that limits their effectiveness.

----

 ## Literature Review